alekszemz/forkify-app/README.md

 # forkify-app project
 #HTML5 <br/> #Css3 <br/> #Sass <br/> #JavaScript <br/> #Npm <br/> #Ajax <br/> #API

-This application is all about searching for recipes and displaying them on the user interface.
-To start work with this app you need to type in the search bar for any product (for example pasta) and click the search button or enter.
-Then in the left column, you will get ten recipes and below recipes, you will see a button to go forward to the next ten recipes and so on.
-You can bookmark recipes and they will appear on the bookmark panel (top right corner) or you can upload your own recipe.
+<p>The "Forkify" application is designed to help users find and discover new recipes to cook.
+The primary feature of the app is the search bar, where users can type in the name of a specific ingredient (such as "pasta") and then click the search button or press enter to see a list of relevant recipes.</p>
+<p>The results of the search are displayed in the left column of the user interface, where up to ten recipes are shown at a time.
+Users can navigate through the results by clicking the "next" button to see the next ten recipes, and so on.
+Additionally, the app allows users to "bookmark" their favorite recipes, which will then be saved and appear in the top right corner of the user interface, in the "bookmark panel."</p>
-You can increase or decrease recipe ingredients and all these are saved in local storage so they will not be gone after you refresh the page.
+<p>For those who want to share their own recipe, the app also has a feature that allows users to upload their own recipe, and customize the ingredient quantities.
+All the changes made by the user will be saved in the local storage, so they will not be gone after you refresh the page.</p>
-This project was created through learning Jonas Schmedtmann's course "The Complete JavaScript Course 2022: From Zero to Expert!" on the Udemy platform.
-To see it live click this link: https://forkify-alexzemz.netlify.app/.
+<p>This project was created by following the "The Complete JavaScript Course 2022: From Zero to Expert!" on the Udemy platform, taught by Jonas Schmedtmann.
+The live version of the application can be accessed by visiting this link: https://forkify-alexzemz.netlify.app/</p>